Ingridsaeters/Ciliate-niche-evolution/03_modelling_niches/README.md

 ### Rates within clades
 Examine evolutionary rates within clades using evorates.R.

-### Examine the effect of terrestrial sampling bias on inferences of rates
+### Examine the effect of terrestrial sampling bias on inferences of rates - Prune away ASVs randomly
-To examine this, measure evolutionary rates for subsets of the terrestrial phylogeny to see if the same general patterns are detected.
+Measure evolutionary rates for subsets of the terrestrial phylogeny to see if the same general patterns are detected.
 First, shuffle the list of terrestrial ASVs so that they are in random order:

 ```
 shuf terrestrial_tip_labels.tsv > terrestrial_tip_labels_shuffled.tsv